Angels in Christianity: Catholic angel hierarchy

 Eastern icon of nine orders of angels.

 A cherub, as described by Ezekiel and according to traditional Christian iconography.

-Archangel Michael defeats Satan, by Guido Reni (1636), held in the Capuchin church of Santa Maria della Concezione, Rome.

 West window of the Church of St Michael and All Angels, Somerton.
-It depicts Christ the King in the centre with nine angelic figures, each of them represents, higher row: Dominions, Cherubim, Seraphim, and Angels; lower row: Principalities, Thrones, Archangels, Virtues, and Powers.
+It depicts Christ the King in the centre with nine angelic figures, each of them represents, higher row: dominions, cherubim, seraphim, and angels; lower row: principalities, thrones, archangels, virtues, and powers.

 First Order

 Seraphim

 Tradition places seraphim in a rank in Christian angelology, based on Isaiah's use of the word.
 Seraphim angels are the closest to God and lead worship in heaven by singing endless praises to him.

 Cherubim

 In the Book of Ezekiel, and in some Christian icons, the cherub is depicted as having two pairs of wings, and four faces: that of a lion (representative of all wild animals), an ox (domestic animals), a human (humanity), and an eagle (birds).
 Their legs were straight, the soles of their feet like the hooves of a bull, gleaming like polished brass.
 Later tradition ascribes to them a variety of physical appearances.
 In Western Christian tradition, cherubim have become associated with the putto (derived from classical Cupid/Eros), resulting in depictions of cherubim as small, plump, winged boys.